2022 NFL Salaries: How the Average Player's Pay Compares to Stars

-Here's how much money the average NFL player makes in 2022 originally appeared on NBC Sports Chicago
+Here's how much money the average NFL player makes in 2022 originally appeared on NBC Sports Philadelphia

 Jerry Maguire and Rod Tidwell would likely salivate at the amounts of money players are being shown these days.